RoberCast/Desarrollo_simulaciones_para_estudio_de_FN_RRSS/Docs/SIMULATOR_GUIDE.md

 ## Batch mode simulation
-This execution mode is used to validate the implemented SBFC news diffusion model and to conduct experiments with real data.
+This execution mode is used to validate the implemented SBFC news dissemination model and to conduct experiments with real data.
 To run the simulation in batch mode, follow these steps:

 1. **Execution in Eclipse IDE**.
 In the Eclipse IDE installed with Repast Symphony, run *Batch FakeNewsSpreadSim Model*.
 The simulator's batch execution window will then appear.
 This window contains the tabs *Model*, *Batch Parameters*, *Hosts*, and *Console*.
 This guide only covers the first two tabs.